 Nishijin brocade Nishijin ori

-Furthermore, the Jacquard loom was introduced from overseas in the Meiji period (1868-1912).
-The Jacquard loom made it possible for them to attain a higher level in the weaving technique.
-They are still enthusiastically producing various new products that match the taste of the modern times, including the western style Kimono and interior accessories, as well as the traditional Kimono.
+Furthermore, the Jacquard loom, a loom that uses a chain of punch cards to instruct it on how to automatically make complex designs, was introduced from Europe during the Meiji period (1868-1912).
+The Jacquard loom made it possible for textile craftsmen to attain a higher level of weaving technique because of the automated patterning.
+Textile craftsmen are enthusiastically producing various new products that match the modern lifestyle, such as western style kimono and interior items, as well as traditional kimono.

 General Production Process

 Nishijin brocade uses threads dyed in advance instead of dying them after being woven.
 This means that the designer has to plan the design by imagining the finished fabric.
 When an order comes from a manufacturer, the designer starts designing by combining the traditional design with the preferred design.

 The next step is to draw a design.
 This design map is referred to as mon ishozu.

 Mawashi and hatsuri are done during this process.
 Mawashi is copying the design using pencils on a grid sheet-like paper by projecting the enlarged design and hatsuri means painting the drawing in accordance with the grids on the paper.

 The grids show the combination of the warp threads and the weft threads (the two basic components of thread).
 As well as colors and threads, this paper also contains various instructions and information to make weaving easier.